FreddyAkpoly/MillieEngine/README.md

 The `ErrorManager` class has a dependency on the `LogManager` class.
 It uses the `writeLog()` function of the `LogManager` to write error messages to the log file.

+# Display Manager

+The Display Manager is a component of the game engine that handles graphics and visual display.
+It provides functionalities for opening and managing a graphics window, rendering characters and strings, and converting between ASCII spaces and window pixels.

+## Features

+- **Window Management**: The Display Manager handles the creation and management of the graphics window.
+It allows for setting the window size, title, style, and background color.
+The manager provides methods for opening and closing the window.

+- **ASCII Rendering**: The manager supports rendering ASCII characters and strings at specific locations in the graphics window.
+It allows for specifying the character, color, and justification (left, center, or right) of the rendered text.

+- **Coordinate Conversion**: The Display Manager provides methods to convert between ASCII spaces (character coordinates) and window pixels.
+Developers can use these methods to position and align game objects and text within the graphics window.

+- **Window Buffer Rendering**: The manager handles the rendering of the window buffer, ensuring that the rendered content is visible on the screen.
+It provides a method to swap the front and back buffers, updating the displayed content.

+## Usage

+To utilize the Display Manager in your game, follow these steps:

+1. Get the singleton instance of the Display Manager using the `getInstance()` method.
+2. Call the `startUp()` method to initialize the graphics window and prepare it for display.
+3. Use the various rendering methods (`drawCh()` and `drawString()`) to render ASCII characters and strings at specific locations in the window.
+4. To update the displayed content, call the `swapBuffers()` method.
+5. Finally, when your game is finished, call the `shutDown()` method to close the graphics window and clean up resources.

+Please refer to the documentation included with the project for more detailed information on the usage and available functionalities of the Display Manager.

+## Dependencies

+The Display Manager relies on the SFML (Simple and Fast Multimedia Library) for graphics rendering and window management.
+Make sure to have SFML installed and properly configured in your development environment.